scottyschup/translator-missing-in/README.md

 # don't forget the API key keyword arg if you didn't already set it as an env var
 translator = TranslatorMissingIn::Translator.new
 ```
 By default, English is the base language (the language that the names of other languages are given in, and the expected input and output of language chains).
-This can be changed with the `base_lang_code` keyword and [an ISO-639-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
+This can be changed by instantiating the translator using the `base_lang_code` keyword arg and [an ISO-639-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 ### Examples
 * For a **simple translation**, the `TranslatorMissingIn::Translator#translate` method takes a required `text` argument, and `to` and `from` keyword arguments. `to` and `from` both accept ISO-639-1 language codes or `Google::Cloud::Translate::Language` objects, and if either  is omitted, the base language is used by default.
 So only one is required, but both may be specified.
 ```rb